wkoszek/me/source/blog/2017-02-28-whats-the-most-expensive-stage-of-software-engineering.html.md

 ---
-title: "What's the most expensive in software?"
+title: "What's the most expensive stage of software engineering?"
 author: "Wojciech Adam Koszek"
 description: >
   In this article I explain where the real cost of software